 There were some pretty lean years - little did I realize it can take a very long time to build a network and establish yourself as a resume expert - but I did it.

 Since 2005 I have worked for myself as a self-employed resume writer, back in the retail industry.
-I work from home, I have built a network of 30,000 retail professionals on LinkedIn, and, most importantly, I have helped well over a thousand retail leaders from all across the United States and Canada with their job search.
+I work from home, I have built a network of 30,000 retail professionals on LinkedIn, and, most importantly, I have helped thousands of retail leaders from all across the United States and Canada with their job search.
 I am fortunate to have partnered with many amazing clients over the years and I routinely hear about how my assistance has helped them get to where they want to be, whether in retail or out.
 I'm contributing and I'm no longer exhausted by my work.